 Last Updated on October 17, 2020

-Considering there are more than 9,000 repo companies in the United States alone, it’s no surprise settling on a unique name when starting a new repo business can be challenging.
+Considering there are more than 739,000 personal trainer businesses in the United States alone, it’s no surprise settling on a unique name when starting a personal trainer business can be challenging.

 Picking the right name gives potential customers an idea about your business’s services, creates a good first impression, and helps you stand out from the competition.

-What repo company names are you allowed to use?
+What personal trainer business names are you allowed to use?
 How do you come up with something the represents your brand best?
 And what about business name best practices?

 If you’re not sure how to answer those questions, you’re in the right place.
-Keep reading to learn my top tips for choosing the perfect business name and how to make sure your favorite choices are available across the board.
+Keep reading to learn my top tips for choosing the perfect business name and how to make sure your favorite choices are available to register.

 Let’s dive in!

-Tips for Choosing the Perfect Repo Company Name
+Tips for Choosing the Perfect Personal Trainer Business Name

-If you’re struggling to choose a company name for your repo company, one of the best things to do is just to start brainstorming.
+If you’re struggling with coming up with some personal training business name ideas, one of the best things to do is just to start brainstorming.
 As you go through the tips outlined below, make a list of words, phrases, and terms associated with your business.